 Instead of installing a metal valley like in open-valley roofing however, closed valley roofing involves cutting your primary roofing material in such a way that both sections of roof align perfectly, seamlessly covering up the edges on your roof.

-When properly installed, closed-valley roofing can be extremely effective at keeping water out – not to mention, it’s also way more aesthetically-pleasing!
+When properly installed by a qualified roof plumber, closed-valley roofing can be extremely effective at keeping water out – not to mention, it’s also way more aesthetically-pleasing!

 What type of valley should you use in your roofing project?